mhusseinsh/CarND-Advanced-Lane-Lines/README.md

 **Advanced Lane Finding Project**

-Lane finding is an important task for an autonomous vehicle to be able to how much exactly is it away from a certain lane.
-Finding the ego lane as well and making sure that the car is sticking to it is very crucial for self-driving vehicles.
+Lane finding is an important task for an autonomous vehicle to be able to know how much exactly is it away from a certain lane.
+Finding the ego lane as well as making sure that the car is sticking to it, is very crucial for self-driving vehicles.
 Lane detection may be tricky sometimes, especially in the case of changing of light/brightness or different lane colors as well as some road markings may be disappearing.
 Previously, a [basic lane finding algorithm](https://github.com/mhusseinsh/CarND-LaneLines-P1) using classic approaches of basic [openCV](https://opencv.org/) functions was implemented, and it was very obvious from the results, that it cannot be used for generic cases.
 The fact is due that it failed in curvy lanes, and different lane colors.

 The aim of this project was to implement an advanced lane finding algorithm which can be used in most of the cases and can easily find the lanes for different scenarios.